webaware/flexible-map/readme.txt

 Donate link: http://shop.webaware.com.au/donations/?donation_for=Flexible+Map
 Tags: google, map, maps, google maps, shortcode, google maps shortcode, kml Requires at least: 3.2.1
-Tested up to: 4.3
+Tested up to: 4.3.1
 Stable tag: 1.10.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed Google Maps in pages and posts, either by centre coordinates or street address, or by URL to a Google Earth KML file.
+Embed Google Maps shortcodes in pages and posts, either by centre coordinates or street address, or by URL to a Google Earth KML file.

 == Description ==

-Flexible Map allows you to add Google Maps to your WordPress website.
+Flexible Map allows you to add Google Maps to your WordPress website with simple shortcodes.

 **Features:**